Retoxx-dev/Project-A/README.md

 <br/>

 ### Deployment
-To deploy our stack application, head over to the project's repo and type: <br/> `docker stack deploy -c docker-stack.yml app`
+To deploy our stack application, head over to the project's repo and type: <br/> `docker stack deploy -c docker-stack.yml app` <br/>
+Also remember to remove it after you done `docker stack rm app`